Cart (0)

 Suggested espresso recipe - 18g - 29s - 37g

-This season's House Espresso is a honey washed lot from Salvadorian estate Finca El Salvador.
+This season's House Espresso is a natural lot from the Brazilian estate Mio Fazenda.

 As always, the House Espresso is versatile.
 We use the above recipe in the roastery for a balanced espresso that is sweet and vibrant when drunk black, and also pairs well with milk.
 Of course there are many variables that will impact the optimum recipe for you, but start here and you'll be on your way to brewing the coffee to its maximum potential.